haved/DafCompiler/ParseIdea.md

  * Parse the file as **IncludedFile**
  * Add all the pub definitions of the **IncludedFile** to your used definitions
  * Add the **IncludedFile**s list of defined classes from #using statements to yours, if it's not already there
+ * Also parse the file as a UsedFile, and add it's
 * The imports and uses are turned into definitions as well, to be added as #include
 * Inline code is never imported.
 It stays in it's file